Skip to main content

 investigating toxic home product cases

-Consumer Reports and the U.S. Consumer Product Safety Commission (CPSC) have reported that laundry pods can pose a serious threat to both children and to adults with dementia who may mistake the colorful pods as edible.
+Consumer Reports and the U.S. Consumer Product Safety Commission (CPSC) have reported that laundry pods can pose a serious threat to both children and adults with dementia who may mistake the colorful pods as edible.
 Unsuspecting consumers have been ingesting liquid laundry detergent packets, and facing injuries related to the laundry pod poisoning.

 Laundry detergent pods pose a life-threatening risk.
 The CPSC has said there were eight deaths related to ingesting laundry pods between 2012 and early 2017—including six adults and two young children.